Kolclo/Artifacts-MMO-Client/README.md

 - [ ] Use more functions to make code more modular - in progress
 - [x] Consistent naming conventions throughout the code
 - [x] Remove hardcoded interactions with requester module and instead use api_actions

+### Data
+Improve data management via centralisation of data
+- [ ] Move data into GameState class (in progress)
+- [ ] Change all current code to use new GameState class

 ### Performance
 Improve performance of client